Du Pré Alexander, 2nd Earl of Caledon

-Education and inheritance
+Early life

-He was educated from 1790 to 1796 at Eton College in England and later at Christ Church, Oxford.
-He was elected member of parliament for Newtownards in 1800 and sat in the Irish House of Commons until the Act of Union in 1801.
-In the latter year, he was appointed High Sheriff of Armagh.
-He succeeded to the title of Earl of Caledon on the death of his father in 1802 and was elected a Representative Peer for Ireland in 1804.
+Du Pré Alexander was born on 14 September 1777 in Ireland, the son of James Alexander, 1st Earl of Caledon and his wife Anne.
+He was educated at Eton College from 1790 to 1796 and subsequently attended Christ Church, Oxford.
+Alexander returned to Ireland was elected to the Irish House of Commons for Newtownards in 1800 and sat in the until the Parliament of Ireland was abolished in 1801 under the Act of Union 1800.
+In 1801, he was appointed High Sheriff of Armagh.
+Alexander succeeded to the title of Earl of Caledon on the death of his father in 1802 and was elected to the House of Lords as an Irish representative peer in 1804.

-He had received a commission as an ensign in the Royal Tyrone Militia on 28 May 1793 when the regiment was raised, and had risen to captain by 11 June 1799 when he was promoted to major by seniority.
+Alexander was commissioned into the Irish Militia's Royal Tyrone Militia at the rank of ensign on 28 May 1793 when the regiment was raised.
+He had been promoted to captain by 11 June 1799 when Alexander was again promoted to major by seniority.
 He was appointed colonel of the regiment on 11 August 1804.
-While he was absent in South Africa 1806–10 most of his pay as colonel of the regiment was devoted to supporting the regimental band, which entertained the public in Dublin.
+While Alexander was away from his unit in the Cape Colony from 1806 to 1810 most of his pay as regimental colonel was devoted to supporting the regiment's band, which entertained the public in Dublin.